 The Company utilizes a Monte Carlo simulation to value the contingent earnout consideration.
 The Company selected this model as it believes it is reflective of all significant assumptions that market participants would likely consider in negotiating the transfer of the contingent earnout consideration.
 Such assumptions include, among other inputs, expected stock price volatility, risk-free rates, and change in control assumptions.
 The Company estimates the expected volatility of its common stock based on historical volatility of a peer group, considering the remaining term of the contingent earnout consideration.
-The risk-free interest rate is based on the U.S. Treasury zero-coupon yield curve on the valuation date for a maturity similar to the expected remaining life of the contingent earnout consideration.
-The expected life of the contingent earnout consideration is assumed to be equivalent to their remaining contractual term.
+The risk-free interest rate is based on the U.S. Treasury zero-coupon yield curve on the valuation date for a maturity similar to the expected remaining life of the contingent earnout consideration is assumed to be equivalent to their remaining contractual term.
 The dividend rate is based on the historical rate, which the Company anticipates to remain at zero.